SaliMerc/crud-ops/README.md

 Should be on the same level as the app
 ```

-Then edit the new `.env` file and fill in your M-Pesa details:
+Then edit the new `.env` file and fill in your M-Pesa details and also postgress db details (if using it):

 ```bash
 DEBUG=True